atodorov/qa-automation-ruby-101/README.md

 ## Module 06 - Introduction to Cucumber

+## Module 07 - HTTP, REST and rest-client

 7) What is Rake - practice creating Rake files

-8) rest-client - intro & practice

-10) Reading & understanding simple programs
+## Module 09 - Reading and understanding simple programs

-- this will be coupled with debugging exercises and source code the attendees have never seen before.
-This will be entirely practical.
+The last module is entirely practice based.
+We are going to work on source code directly from existing projects!